psyqor/rails-bootstrap-easy-navbar/README.md

 The navbar_tabs JSON object is a hash of name, path pairs.

-An example of a navbar_tabs JSON object describing 3 main tabs:
+An example of a JSON object describing 3 main tabs:
 <pre>
 {
 	"Login" => login_path,
 	"Tasks" => tasks_path,
 	"Project" => projects_path
 }
 </pre>
-To include subtabs simply create a main tab name key with a value of a hash describing each of the sub tabs.
-Only do one level of subtabs is supported.
+To include subtabs simply create a key named after the main tab with a value of a hash describing each of the sub tabs.
+Only one level of subtabs is supported.

-An example of a navbar_tabs JSON object describing 3 main tabs and 2 subtabs:
+Here is an example of a JSON object describing 3 main tabs and 2 subtabs:
 <pre>
 {
 	"Login" => login_path,